Pop Across the Pond: Girls Weekend in London, England

 TRANSPORTATION: Heathrow Express via Trainline (15 min, direct, £25)

 Hopping on the Heathrow Express is undoubtedly the quickest way to get to central London from London Heathrow Airport (LHR).
-While it’s more expensive than taking other forms of public transportation, after a long-haul international flight I was more than happy to shell out some extra dollars for the quickest, non-stop route to my hotel.
+While it’s more expensive than other forms of public transportation, after a long-haul international flight I was more than happy to shell out some extra dollars for the quickest, non-stop route to my hotel.

 One-way tickets can be purchased for £25 online from Trainline, via the Heathrow Express mobile app, or at physical ticket machines spread amongst the airport’s “Arrivals” floors in each terminal and Heathrow Express stations.
 Save 40% with a £15 early-bird ticket by booking at least 90 days in advance!
 Once at London Paddington, your onward journey into the rest of the capital couldn’t be easier.